 In reality, there are several methods for using hydroponics, including wicking beds, floating platforms, flood-and-drain systems, drip systems, and other various titles that likely mean little to those who aren’t gardening hacks.
-Suffice it to say, hydroponics is a well-established form of agriculture, something humans have been practicing since Ancient Egypt.
-However, we obviously have new technology that has made things work a little differently.
+Suffice it to say hydroponics is a well-established form of agriculture, something humans have been practicing since Ancient Egypt.
+However, we have new technology that has made things work a little differently.

 The Basic Idea of Hydroponics

 Plants can’t grow on water alone, so hydroponics is a bit more complicated than simply cultivating in pools of water.
 In reality, plants need nutrients, so hydroponic systems are not run purely on water but, more so, on nutrient solutions, water with dissolved minerals, or infused with rich soils.
-Plants are stabilized in pots or small rocks so that their roots hang into this solution and are able to feed on the enriched liquid.
+Plants are stabilized in pots or small rocks so that their roots hang into this solution and can feed on the enriched liquid.

-This seems like it might be a lot to do when growing plants in soil has worked well for millennia, but in certain circumstances, all the effort is worthwhile.
+This seems like it might be a lot to do when growing plants in soil have worked well for millennia, but in certain circumstances, all the effort is worthwhile.
 In arid climates, such as Arizona and the Middle East, hydroponics makes a huge difference because it isn’t reliant on rain and uses less than a quarter of the water that soil systems do.
-In urban areas, where soil isn’t available, it makes growing food at home more of a reality because it can be grown vertically, using less than a quarter of the land.
-Also, greenhouse space in northern climates where cold weather and hours of sunlight are lacking can be used more efficiently.
+In urban areas, where the soil isn’t available, it makes growing food at home more of a reality because it can be grown vertically, using less than a quarter of the land.
+Also, greenhouse spaces in northern climates where cold weather and hours of sunlight are lacking can be used more efficiently.

 The Disadvantages of Hydroponics

-Despite offering several advantages, especially to particularly problematic places, hydroponics is not a full-stop solution to food production.
+Despite offering several advantages, especially in particularly problematic places, hydroponics is not a full-stop solution to food production.
 Hydroponic systems do have an initial setup cost larger than growing in soil.
 The systems are reliant on electricity, which makes them susceptible to power failures, and plants can die very quickly in this system if that happens.
 Plus, if not run on renewable energy, hydroponic pumps are another pull on the grid.
-Managing a hydroponics system, repairing pumps, and monitoring solutions, can also be time-consuming, much more so than relying on quality soils and rain.
+Managing a hydroponics system, repairing pumps, and monitoring solutions can also be time-consuming, much more so than relying on quality soils and rain.

 For those of us more in-tuned to the natural ways of doing things, modern hydroponics also has questionable nutritional aspects.
 Growing in quality soils means that plants are given access to the nutrients necessary to make them grow as well as micro-nutrients and trace elements that are vital for keeping plants and people healthy.
 Questions have arisen as to whether nutrient solutions can supply all these needs.
-Also, many common crops — potatoes, corn, squash, root veggies, grains — are not well-suited for hydroponic systems.
+Also, many common crops — potatoes, corn, squash, root veggies, and grains — are not well-suited for hydroponic systems.
 They are more geared to lettuces, tomatoes, and other water-hungry, relatively small bushes.